Cumulative trauma injury workers' compensation claims are crucial for

 main reason to not dismantle or reduce key parts of the workers’

-be maintained as they are, if not further strengthened.
+claims need to be maintained as they are, if not further strengthened.

 - California insurance companies maintain nearly 9% in profits on workers’